ysoh286/honours-project-2017/detailed-notes.md

 *- Array of plots challenge*

-*- Address previous issues - crosstalk + plotly + shiny, redraws from crosstalk/plotly*

 On the to-do list for the break:

-- Learn about customising Shiny with Javascript + make a diagram of how Shiny really works with R + web browser (who's driving what in order to know which part should I be 'mending/breaking/bending' the rules with)
 - Learn iplots
-- Array of plots challenge - get a linking scatterplot matrix, then try make a zoom-in plot. (have a look at ggobi, cranvas that does multiple co-ordinated views + shiny)
 - Achieve the trendline challenge using Javascript alone

 **Trendline challenge:**
 - Easily achievable using Plotly + Shiny (or anything with Shiny) - however you still face the problem of re-rendering the entire plot.
-- Plotly itself does not have statistical curves or statistcal functions to compute model fitting for trendlines (not designed to).
+- Plotly itself does not have statistical curves or statistical functions to compute model fitting for trendlines (not designed to).
 Extensible by how much you know R (for data + model fitting) - you may need to get it in a correct 'format' before Plotly can do it.
-(Here's an [example](https://moderndata.plot.ly/regression-diagnostic-plots-using-r-and-plotly/ where it's managed to plot residuals and scale location plots!) making residual and scale location plots from Plotly and R.)
+(Here's an [example](https://moderndata.plot.ly/regression-diagnostic-plots-using-r-and-plotly/) making residual and scale location plots from Plotly and R.)
 - An even easier approach is using ggplotly(), which makes it simple using ggplot2 through stat_smooth()/geom_smooth() (ggvis is in a sense trying to achieve this via layer_model_predictions(), where it does everything for you)
 - Done with iNZightPlots + Shiny (just some simple trendline fitting - already established in iNZight Lite)
 - Not possible with crosstalk due to its limitations.
+- Possible Javascript solutions??

 **Boxplot challenge:**
-- This seems 'impossible' with plotly in R. With crosstalk, it seems somewhat possible, but it's not a reliable method (selecting over a box by eye).
+- This seems 'impossible' with plotly in R alone.
+With crosstalk, it seems somewhat possible, but it's not a reliable method (selecting over a box by eye).
 - It also seems impossible for ggvis  - hard to add/remove layers, and only allows very basic interactions.
+You could use brushing on it, but that's not reliable either.
 - Tried using a filter_slider with this, however you cannot define the points along the slider (so for example, if I wanted a slider that has tick points at it's minimum, maximum, median, LQ and UQ, it's not possible because the argument 'step' only takes in 1 value).
-- In terms of using plotly.JS alone, it is possible, but it appears clear that it's not designed to (the boxplot itself is defined as a single object, drawn by a single SVG path rather than individual lines/rectangles).
-You do also have to compute the statistics somehow...?
+- In terms of using plotly.JS alone, it is possible, but not designed to (the boxplot itself is defined as a single object, drawn by a single SVG path rather than individual lines/rectangles).

-- A possible idea is to use Shiny's sliders over the summary values of the box plot, which help filter which points are to be highlighted.

-**Array of plots challenge:** Haven't gotten round to trying it yet!
-I have started looking at iPlots (still reading up on functions and code).
-- An example of what kind of plots you'd like to look into?
+**Array of plots challenge:**
+- A half-solution?
+Works on Shiny + d3scatter + crosstalk.
+Use crosstalk to do the linking between plots, and then shiny to facilitate the zooming in by using a modal.
+The problem is you'd have to specify a modal button for every single plot, and Shiny doesn't have capabilities of 'clicking' on an output plot.
+(You could do the same with Plotly + crosstalk + Shiny, but currently it seems like Plotly's got a bug with linking multiple plots together with crosstalk where it only links 1 of the plots.)
+- Using ggpairs to generate the scatterplot matrix + ggplotly has crosstalk embedded in easily links the matrix together, however because the entire plot is rendered as a single plot, hard to zoom into/ extract out a single plot.
+- I could see this being done manually where you construct your own HTML page and nest each plot in a < div > tag, but probably requires a lot more work (and maybe expert knowledge on how crosstalk works?).
+It might be hard to link up the plot if it were to be opened in a new page/window (not sure).
+- You can easily use crosstalk to link all the plots up
+- You could possibly do it with Shiny alone (but you have to co-ordinate links to every single plot, and that could get kind of messy, and a better knowledge on how the reactive programming model works.)
+- Managed to do linking with ggvis + Shiny, running into a little trouble trying to make it visible in a modal.

 **Ideas and problems to investigate:**
 - How much 'math/stats' can JavaScript handle and would it be a good idea to make use of it (to create standalone plots), or let R do all the computation (and somehow link the two to drive a change in a trendline - in this case linked and not standalone, like Shiny - but avoid redraws). - get it talking to each other.
 - Ways to get R -> Browser + JS, JS -> R (look at the DOM package?)
-- A possible idea: Turn iNZightPlots into an HTMLWidget (using previous code + alot of 'restructuring') to facilitate in-plot interactions on iNZight Lite?
+- A possible idea: Turn iNZightPlots into an HTMLWidget (maybe using previous code + alot of 'restructuring') to facilitate in-plot interactions on iNZight Lite? - a bit of 'backwards logic'.
+Is the only way to incorporate JavaScript into a Shiny app is to turn something into an HTMLwidget?

 **Another possible reason why it may be hard to prevent re-rendering of plots:**
-- (Not sure if this can be considered an underlying problem...)
+- (Not sure if this can be considered an underlying problem?)
 In all cases of using plotly, ggvis, or even ggplot2, even though the plots generated are 'layers', it does not appear possible to isolate a single 'layer' and modify it without drawing the entire plot again.
 (Sometimes when we try to run a single 'layer', it draws an entirely different plot... which is not what we want, or complains an error.)
 You can add on layers, but you always have to refer back to the plot (either through %>%, or storing the plot as a variable).

 **A few minor mistakes + issues addressed (Week 5):**